tendermint/spec/spec/abci/abci.md

 }
 ```

-The attributes of an `Event` consist of a `key`, `value` and a `index`.
+The attributes of an `Event` consist of a `key`, `value` and an `index` flag.
 The
-index field notifies the indexer within Tendermint to index the event.
-This
+index flag notifies the indexer within Tendermint to index the event.
+The value of
-field is non-deterministic and will vary across different nodes in the network.
+the `index` flag is non-deterministic and may vary across different nodes in the network.

 ```protobuf
 message EventAttribute {